-Tiamat speaks to Provost Zahid in the Cathedral of Many Moons, where pupils of Jupiter pray to their Gods.
+Tiamat speaks to Rector Zahid in the Cathedral of Many Moons, where pupils of Jupiter pray to their Gods.
 They want her blood, and she gifts it to them without second thoughts; they'll find knowledge in it, she hopes.
 They'll find beasts from beyond too, if they do not tread with careful steps.

 Of course, Jupiter tells them to drink of the Seas of their own planet; to baptise their city's children in salt.
 The guiltless children are born with too many eyes.
 From their bitten tongues their mothers hear no words; once they learn to walk, they take to the Seas to find its elusive end.

 "Is that how the Divine Bodies lose their infants?"
 Tiamat asks Saturn from a fountain in Jupiter's cathedral.
 "Does the Sea call to them?"